 Among the children of Dark, Nashandra, originally Dunashandra, (デュナシャンドラ) is the most uncomplicated.
 As the apostle of “craving”, (渇望) she embodies everything that makes these spawns of Dark what they are.
 She forever thirsts for one thing: power.
 According to Vendrick, the monster’s diminutive size as a fragment of Manus’ Abyss was the very reason for her hunger for strength — at her core, she is pathetic, and so seeks others’ strength to fill in for where she is lacking, even though it will never satisfy her insecurity.
 However, Nashandra wasn’t the smallest of fragment nor the first to take form because of it.
-While the original description for the bow and bell derived from her soul claimed these things, it became clear that she was the last of her sisters to do anything of relevance following the release of the DLCs.
-How could this be if she had the head start?
-Naturally, FromSoftware revised these description to remove any reference to this in the February 15, 2015 update.
-All the fragments were small and driven to crave power because of it; Nashandra is nothing special in this regard.
+Despite the claims of her bow and bell’s descriptions before the big fix, all the fragments were small and driven to crave power because of it; Nashandra is nothing special in this regard.

 The one I called my Queen… was another of them… That frail, tiny fragment, for that reason, hungered for stronger power… It sought a vessel for power.
 Per its craving…